LoBSD/LoBSD/README.md

 # LoBSD

-LoBSD is an operating system.
+LoBSD is an operating system developed by the LittleOwlBSD Project.

 ## LoBSD systems